BalloonBox-Inc/near-oracle-algorithm/README.md

 ## Credit Scoring on NEAR Protocol 🔮 :ringed_planet: :mag:

-NearOracle is an oracle for credit scoring that runs on the NEAR protocol and serves web3 users intrerested in lending or borrowing money in the crypto space.
-This repo contains the Python codebase of the credit scoring algorithm used by the NearOracle dApp, a dApp that BalloonBox developped through a grant by the [NEAR Foundation](https://near.foundation/).
-The oracle reads in user's fiat or crypto financial history and uses it to calculate a numerical score, namely an intreger representing a user's financial health.
-Ranking users through a credit score is essential to distinguish trusted and supsicious agents in the web3 space.
-The dApp caters for a specific use case, namely unsecured P2P lending: facilitating lending and borrowing of crypto loans.
+NearOracle is an oracle for credit scoring that runs on the NEAR protocol and serves web3 users interested in lending or borrowing money in the crypto space.
+This repo contains the Python codebase of the credit scoring algorithm used by the NearOracle dApp, a dApp that BalloonBox developed through a grant by the [NEAR Foundation](https://near.foundation/).
+The oracle reads in the user's fiat or crypto financial history and uses it to calculate a numerical score, namely an integer representing a user's financial health.
+Ranking users through a credit score is essential to distinguish between trusted and suspicious agents in the web3 space.
+The dApp caters to a specific use case, namely unsecured P2P lending: facilitating lending and borrowing of crypto loans.

 ###### How does the dApp work?
 - it acquires user's financial data by integrating with three validators ([Plaid](https://dashboard.plaid.com/overview), [Coinbase](https://developers.coinbase.com/), and [MetaMask](https://metamask.io/))
 - it runs the credit scoring algorithm to compute a score assessing a user's financial health
-- it writes the score to blockchain via a Wasm smart contract build using the Rust `NEAR SDK`
+- it writes the score to the blockchain via a Wasm smart contract build using the Rust `NEAR SDK`

 ###### In this Repo
 This GitHub repo contains the codebase of the NearOracle credit score algorithm.
 The code features 3 validators, 4 API integrations, 12 score metrics, and 25+ functions to calculate users' credit scores.
 The front end of the NearOracle DApp (see codebase at [`near-oracle-client`](https://github.com/BalloonBox-Inc/near-oracle-client)), after fetching the user's data, passes it to the algorithm, which executes and returns a score via a Rust smart contract (see codebase at [`near-oracle-contract`](https://github.com/BalloonBox-Inc/near-oracle-contract)).

-Continue to read this docs to understand the algorithm or clone this project and spin it up in your local machine.
+Continue to read these docs to understand the algorithm or clone this project and spin it up in your local machine.

 ---